deveshm/connormcgarr.github.io/_posts/2019-08-24-CTP-OSCE-Thoughts.md

 Are you an [OSCP](https://www.offensive-security.com/information-security-certifications/oscp-offensive-security-certified-professional/) alumni?
 Did you take joy in the exploit development segment of the [_PWK_](https://www.offensive-security.com/information-security-training/penetration-testing-training-kali-linux/) course?
 Do you just have an overall affection in the exploit development lifecycle, x86 assembly, web applications, and infrastructure exploitation?

 If you answered "yes" to any of these questions, this course and exam are probably for you.
-One thing to note as well, there is a common misconception that one must have the OSCP and/or completing the PWK course.
+One thing to note as well, there is a common misconception that one must have the OSCP and/or have completed the PWK course.
 This is not true.
 Although beneficial, it is not necessary.

 Here are the recommended [prerequisistes](https://www.offensive-security.com/ctp-syllabus/#pre-req) to the course.